Vacation Mommy Is Gone and My Poor Kid Is in Shock!

-Over March Break, I took my son to Mexico for ten days.
-Now that we’re finally in the groove of being in back-to-reality-mode, my five-year old is in total shock.
-In fact, he needs to be rewired.
+One spring break, I took my son to Mexico for ten days.
+When we were finally in the groove of being in back-to-reality-mode, my five-year old was in total shock.
+In fact, he needed to be rewired.
 Which is understandable.
 ‘Vacation Mommy’ is so much different than regular old every day Mommy.

 Vacation Mommy will do anything to avoid any kind of tantrum.
 So Vacation Mommy is super-fun!
-I barely batted an eye when we were having breakfast one morning on vacation and my son ordered ‘A side of bacon with two scoops of vanilla ice cream, please’ for breakfast.
-Vacation Mommy just thought, ‘Whatever.
+I would barely bat an eye when we were having breakfast one morning on vacation and my son ordered, “A side of bacon with two scoops of vanilla ice cream, please” for breakfast.
+Vacation Mommy just thought, “Whatever.
 As long as you’re getting something in that little belly.
-Oh, and as long as you don’t cry.’
+Oh, and as long as you don’t cry.”

 The only other thing my son ate during our vacation was mint chocolate chip ice cream bars and peanut butter sandwiches.
 Vacation Mommy honestly didn’t give a crap what he ate, as long as he ate.
 Some – alright, most – days, he’d have three peanut butter sandwiches and three – okay five – mint chocolate chip ice cream cones a day.
 He was in heaven!

 Upon our return, when he had to hear the words, ‘It’s time to go to bed,’ the poor dude looked at me like he was trying to figure out high school calculus, with an expression that said, “Bedtime?
 What the hell is bedtime?”